indritkello/ProjectEulerSolutions/README.md

 # ProjectEulerSolutions
-Best solutions for Project Euler problems.
+My solutions for the first Project Euler problems.
 (Programming in C++) Visual Studio 2015